pranav-ganesh/tp/docs/team/idgrr.md

     analysis of design alternatives.
 The implementation too was challenging as it required changes to existing commands.
   * Credits: *The previous iteration CallMeMaybe (AddressBookLevel3) 's JSON storage architecture  helped me structure my ImportExport feature.
 This taught me how to follow an existing architectural style while implementing a new feature.
-It also helped me rethink the way I approach code abstractions way before the CS2103T's lecture of code architecture*
+It also helped me rethink the way I approach code abstractions

 * **Code contributed**: [RepoSense link](https://nus-cs2103-ay2122s1.github.io/tp-dashboard/#breakdown=true&search=idgrr)

 * **Project management**:
   * Managed releases `v1.1` - `v1.4` (4 releases) on GitHub

 * **Enhancements to existing features**:
   * Updated the GUI resizing functionality to ensure that features can always be displayed